-The option is currently not supported for the extraction of cloud backups, which can only be extracted in full.
+- Some items are always extracted from the backup; see the descriptions of --src-entry for details. - The option is currently not supported for the extraction of cloud backups, which can only be extracted in full.

-The --dst-entry=path option, along with --src-entry=path option can be used to extract a single file or single directory into a user-specified file or directory respectively.
-If the --src-entry option is used, but --dst-entry option is omitted, then the selected file or directory is extracted to the same path in the local file system.
+The --dst-entry=path option, along with --src-entry=path option, can be used to extract files or directories into user-specified locations; see the description for the option for details.

 The default destination for the extract is the current working directory.
-It can be overridden by the -- backup-dir option.
 All the files with relative pathnames in the image are extracted to pathnames relative to the destination directory.

-If the image contains some entries with absolute pathnames, those entries are extracted to the same absolute pathnames even if --backup-dir option is specified.
-The --dst-entry option must be used to relocate an absolute pathname.
+If the image contains some entries with absolute pathnames, those entries are extracted to the same absolute pathnames on the local system even if the --backup-dir option is specified.
+The --dst-entry option must be used to relocate an absolute pathname; see Example 4.14, "Dealing with Absolute Path Names".